 DBcloudbin is designed for reducing your database size by moving binary content (those documents, images, pdfs, …) that many applications store at the database, to a optimized and cheap cloud object storage.

 The nice part is that you don’t have to modify your application to do that.
-We take care of you application data model to make it compatible with the SQL interaction from your application layer, while enabling you selectively to move content outside of the database, reducing dramatically its size (and, as a logical consequence, the infrastructure and operational costs).
+We create a transparency layer, based on your application data model to make it compatible with the SQL interaction from your application layer, while enabling you selectively to move content outside of the database, reducing dramatically its size (and, as a logical consequence, the infrastructure and operational costs).
 Check our detailed savings information and calculator.

-Just download, setup and & move your data to the Cloud!
+Just download, setup & move your data to the Cloud!

 DBcloudbin is simple and effective.
 You have to run the installer, identify the database schema of your application, select the tables with binary (BLOB) content that are suitable of moving to our object store and it is all set.
 We provide a CLI command (dbcloudbin) to execute the common tasks as executing archive operations (dbcloudbin archive).
 In this scenario, you just define the subset of your managed tables you want archive based on SQL logical conditions and (optionally) the -clean argument to erase the BLOB from the database freeing its consumed space.
 The data is securely stored in our Cloud Object Store and a reference of the location (as well as a encryption key) is saved in your database.
 When your application issues a SQL query (the same query the application did before dbcloudbin installation), if the data is present locally, it will be served locally; it if is stored at our Cloud Object Store, the database will silently fetch it from our system and serve it to the application, as if it were locally, just with a slightly higher latency.
 From a application perspective, no changes.